jcarlosusa/FinTech_mini_case_study/README.md

 ## why is the company exemplary in the fintech space

 The company has revolutionized the finance field by breaking down barriers of entry and allowing everyone access to trade.

+## What are their strengths and weaknesses

+### Strengths
+Zero fees for trades
+Accessible for everyone
+The “easy button” for investing
+Intuitive app
+High-yield savings
+Free stock for everyone

+### Weaknesses
+Poor trading platform
+Extremely limited customer service
+Lacks basic investment features
+Meager research capabilities
+Attracts uninformed investors
+Encourages more frequent trading